YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. parsed-literal::
    YDB>do SILENT^%RSEL("greeting","OBJ") zwrite %ZR
    %ZR=1
-   %ZR("greeting")="/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/o/"
+   %ZR("greeting")="/home/yottadbuser/.yottadb/r1.20_x86_64/o/"

    YDB>

 .. note::
-   Since YottaDB/GT.M is a compiler, it can generate error messages at compile time as well as at run time.
-Indeed when compiling an application such as VistA, there may be hundreds of lines of error messages triggered by lines of code that are legal for other M implementations but not for YottaDB/GT.M.
+   Since YottaDB is a compiler, it can generate error messages at compile time as well as at run time.
+Indeed when compiling an application such as VistA, there may be hundreds of lines of error messages triggered by lines of code that are legal for other M implementations but not for YottaDB.
 These lines are protected in VistA and are inside conditional statements that are executed only on the appropriate M implementation, so they are nothing to be concerned about.

 Let's also get the time stamps of the files; notice that the source code file is older than the object code file:

 .. parsed-literal::
-   YDB>zsystem "find .fis-gtm -name greeting.[mo] -exec ls -l {} \;"
+   YDB>zsystem "find .yottadb -name greeting.[mo] -exec ls -l {} \;"
-   -rw-rw-r-- 1 yottadbuser yottadbuser 1048 Jan 22 10:16 .fis-gtm/V6.2-000_x86_64/o/greeting.o
+   -rw-rw-r-- 1 yottadbuser yottadbuser 1048 Jan 22 10:16 .yottadb/r1.20_x86_64/o/greeting.o
-   -rw-rw-r-- 1 yottadbuser yottadbuser 35 Jan 22 10:14 .fis-gtm/V6.2-000_x86_64/r/greeting.m
+   -rw-rw-r-- 1 yottadbuser yottadbuser 35 Jan 22 10:14 .yottadb/r1.20_x86_64/r/greeting.m

    YDB>

 Now edit the program with zedit "greeting" then change it, e.g., make it print "Goodbye!" instead and save it.

-Again execute do ^greeting and note that YottaDB/GT.M still prints "Hello!".
-This is because YottaDB/GT.M already has a greeting module linked in its address space, and does not go out every time to check if there is a new version.
-This is “clobber protection” and a YottaDB/GT.M feature.
+Again execute do ^greeting and note that YottaDB still prints "Hello!".
+This is because YottaDB already has a greeting module linked in its address space, and does not go out every time to check if there is a new version.
+This is “clobber protection” and a YottaDB feature.

-Execute zLink "greeting" which tells YottaDB/GT.M to re-link greeting even if it already has one linked in its address space, followed by do ^greeting and note that it now prints "Goodbye!" .
-Verify that the source file is newer and that YottaDB/GT.M has created a new object file.
+Execute zLink "greeting" which tells YottaDB to re-link greeting even if it already has one linked in its address space, followed by do ^greeting and note that it now prints "Goodbye!" .
+Verify that the source file is newer and that YottaDB has created a new object file.

 .. parsed-literal::
    YDB>zedit "greeting"